sebschaeffler/iris-react/README.md

 # iris-react

-This is a web front-end written in React/Redux which is used as part of the DBG Digital Business Platform project.
+This is a web front-end written in React/Redux which is used as part of the Digital Business Platform project.

 This developer portal is intended to manage (publication and consumption of) APIs and respective users (publishers/consumers).